Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 St. Mary's Island Monastery in Great Lake in Mljet NP, Croatia

-We were docked in Pomena by 5:30pm, which gave us just about 3 hours of sunlight left in the day for exploring.
+We were docked in Pomena by 5:30pm, which gave us just about 3 hours of sunlight for exploring.
 With threatening storms forecasted for the following morning, we made the most of the daylight and headed straight for Mljet NP.

-MLJET NATIONAL PARK: The highlight of Mljet Island is the Mljet National Park…and the top sights are the two saltwater lakes: Malo Jezero (Small Lake) and Veliko Jezero (Great Lake).
+MLJET INFO: The highlight of Mljet Island is the Mljet National Park…and the top sights are the two saltwater lakes: Malo Jezero (Small Lake) and Veliko Jezero (Great Lake).
 On the south side of Veliko Jezero is the Island of St. Mary, which is home to a 12th century monastery.
-Trails encircle both lakes – which are connected by a small bridge in the middle – and visitors can walk or bike around the lakes.
-Tickets are required for entry into Mljet National Park.
+Biking trails encircle both lakes – which are connected by a small bridge in the middle.
+Entry tickets are not included with the cruise.

 Small Lake at Mljet National Park on Mljet Island, Croatia